kc34251/OpenMetrics/assessments/projects/OpenMetrics/self-assessment.md

 ## Security issue resolution

-* Responsible Disclosures Process.
-A outline of the project's responsible disclosures process should suspected security issues, incidents, or vulnerabilities be discovered both external and internal to the project.
-The outline should discuss communication methods/strategies.
-  * Vulnerability Response Process.
-Who is responsible for responding to a report.
-What is the reporting process?
-How would you respond?
-* Incident Response.
-A description of the defined procedures for triage, confirmation, notification of vulnerability or security incident, and patching/update availability.
+OpenMetrics has an issue reporting in place in their GitHub repository at https://github.com/OpenObservability/OpenMetrics/issues, which can be used to report security issues, incidents, or vulnerabilities pertaining to both external and internal to the project.
+OpenMetrics also has a mailing list at https://groups.google.com/g/openmetrics where discussions regarding new updates, other project discussions, and developments are done regarding the project.
+Vulnerabilities and other issues can be reported in the project’s GitHub repository and they are either being resolved by the project maintainers or the contributors.

 ## Appendix